Jamal Lewis (American football): Personal life

 In February 2004, it surfaced that Lewis had been involved in talks about a drug deal.
 Lewis was charged with conspiring to possess with the intent to distribute five kilograms of cocaine and using a cell phone in the commission of the first count.
 Lewis reached a plea agreement with prosecutors in October 2004 and ultimately, Lewis was sentenced in January 2005 to four months in federal prison.
 He was released on June 2, 2005.
+In February 2026, Lewis was granted a pardon by president Donald Trump alongside four other former NFL players.

-In January 2015, Lewis began working as the Vice President of Business and Development for Metro Exhibits, a trade show exhibits company.
+In January 2015, Lewis began working as the Vice President of Business and Development for Metro Exhibits, a trade-show exhibits company.

-A Bleacher Report profile detailed Lewis' post-NFL life, noting that he suffers from the post-traumatic effects of concussions.
+A Bleacher Report profile detailed Lewis's post-NFL life, noting that he suffers from the post-traumatic effects of concussions.
 He is currently the President of Southeast Exhibits and Metro Retail Solutions for Metro Exhibits.

 Financial problems

 In April 2010, Lewis filed for bankruptcy in Georgia listing $14.5 million in assets and $10.6 million in debts including a judgement of more than $350,000 on a loan defaulted from the bank whose name hangs over the Ravens' stadium.

 On October 31, 2011, Regions Bank filed suit against Lewis over an unpaid $660,000 loan.

 On February 8, 2015, a championship ring from Super Bowl XLVII that Lewis had owned was sold at auction for more than $50,000.
 Lewis had received the ring from Baltimore Ravens owner Stephen Bisciotti in honor of his status as one of the all-time great Ravens players.
 According to the Ravens organization, Lewis sold the ring due to financial difficulties.